barr-israel/barrcodes/content/posts/aoc2024/day21.md

 ```
 Pressing an arrow key will move the finger in that direction, pressing `A` will make the robot press the key it is currently on.

-That keypad can only be pressed by *another* robot, which, like the first one, starts with it's finger on the `A` button.
+That keypad can only be pressed by *another* robot, which, like the first one, starts with its finger on the `A` button.

 That robot is controlled by an identical keypad, which can only be pressed by yet another robot.